Record investment in epilepsy research made from the Medical Research Future Fund

 The Australian Epilepsy Project (AEP) will provide a national network of community epilepsy hubs which will provide access to world-leading testing to guide the diagnosis and treatment of epilepsy.
 The project has received the largest single government investment made to epilepsy research in Australia.

-The AEP will be led by Professor Graeme Jackson, a world-leading neurologist and epilepsy researcher at the Florey Institute of Neuroscience and Mental Health.
+The AEP will be led by Professor Graeme Jackson, a world-leading neurologist and epilepsy researcher at The Florey.

 “The AEP will transform the medical journey of Australians living with epilepsy, saving them from years of uncertainty, trial and error medication approaches, serious side-effects, and the constant disruption of countless appointments, tests, and referrals,” said Professor Jackson.

 “This is a once-in-a-lifetime opportunity for Australian researchers and clinicians to effectively rewrite the books for epilepsy diagnosis and change lives.”

 The AEP team includes epilepsy researchers and clinicians who use AI to integrate cutting-edge imaging, cognition and genetics data to guide clinical decisions including diagnosis and precision treatment options including medications or surgery.
 The impact of this can be profound.

 Twenty-three-year-old Rachel Vella is marking the six-year anniversary of pioneering brain surgery which cured her epilepsy.

 “I would have violent seizures every single night.
 I thought I would have to live like this forever – that I wouldn’t be able to study or go to University, or have a normal life,” said Ms Vella.

 “To have surgery was a hard decision for me to make as an 18-year-old, but it was the best decision I could have made,” she reflects.
 “It changed my life.”